Here are a few of the most common questions from parents and prospective families:

 What are the class sizes?

-Our upstairs 3 year old class is limited to 12 students.
-The downstairs 3 year old class is limited to 14 students.
-Each of our 4 year old classes has 15 students and 4 Plus enrolls up to 18 students.
+Our 3 year old classes are limited to 12 students.
+Our 4 year old classes are limited to 13 students.
+Our 4+ class enrolls up to 18 students.

 Does my child need to be potty trained?

 It is not a requirement for 3 year olds to be potty trained, however, it is recommended that you be working on it at home by the time your child enters school.If there are frequent accidents parents will be called to clean up their child or parents may be asked to stay nearby to help clean up their child to prevent delays.
 Teachers cannot be taken away from teaching in the preschool setting.
 The hallway public restrooms should be used for cleaning up your child.

 Can I tour the school?